milmary/MigrationEU_Statistics/README.md

 ## Migration in EU - Statistical project

 I explored the dynamics of immigration and emigration in Europe, particularly focusing on migrants' education levels, residence permits, and preferred destination countries.
+You can find an outcome of my investigation (visualized by different grafs) in the presentation.

 # Possible questions: